erykjj/jwlmanager/res/HELP.md

 #####
 ### Add
 ######
 For Favorites only.
 Used for adding a Bible translation to your favorites, since there is no direct way of doing that in the JW Library app itself.
-Let me know if a required language is missing from the drop-down selection.
 #####
 ### Delete
 ######